 We have made tremendous progress in terms of reducing the risk of mother-to-child transmission.
-Provided that an HIV-positive woman takes good care of herself and her developing baby, which includes getting proper prenatal care and taking a combination of HIV medications during pregnancy, labor and delivery—the risk of HIV transmission is less than 2 percent.
-Better testing and prevention efforts since the mid-1990s have resulted in a 90% decline in the infection rate in the U.S.
+Provided that an HIV-positive woman takes good care of herself and her developing baby, which includes getting proper prenatal care and taking a combination of HIV medications during pregnancy, labor and delivery—the risk of HIV transmission is less than two percent.
+Better testing and prevention efforts since the mid-1990s have resulted in a 90 percent decline in the infection rate in the U.S.

 Today, thanks to early access to care and advances in HIV drug treatment, being an HIV-positive child is not nearly as dire as it once was.
 And with more information quickly emerging with respect to how HIV-infected children should be treated, we can expect the success rate to improve significantly.

 Nonetheless, caring for a child who is HIV positive comes with many challenges.
 HIV, even during the earliest stages of infection, can severely affect a child's development, whether related to physical growth, psychological evolvement, or emotional well-being.